ermyas/sgnv2/x/slashing/spec/04_begin_block.md

 ```

 ## Double Sign Tracking
-At the begining of each block, we will also check if any validator signs two blocks at the same height.
+At the beginning of each block, we will also check if any validator signs two blocks at the same height.
 And if found any, they will be slashed by `DoubleSign`.

 ```go
 	consAddr := sdk.ConsAddress(addr)